donny/magpie/README.md

 ### Implementation

 The app is a standard iPhone app implemented using Swift and it's using [CocoaPods](https://cocoapods.org) as the dependency manager.
-Magpie uses [Eureka](https://github.com/xmartlabs/Eureka) to build the `LogInViewController` using custom operators:
+The app utilises [APESuperHUD](https://github.com/apegroup/APESuperHUD) to display the modal message view.
+In addition, Magpie uses [Eureka](https://github.com/xmartlabs/Eureka) to build the form for `LogInViewController` using custom operators:

 ```swift
 override func viewDidLoad() {